Overview of SkillsUSA

 SkillsUSA is a partnership of students, teachers and industry representatives working together to ensure America has a skilled workforce.
 SkillsUSA helps each student to excel.
 SkillsUSA is a national organization serving teachers and high school and college students who are preparing for careers in technical, skilled and service occupations, including health occupations and for further education.
 SkillsUSA was formerly known as VICA (the Vocational Industrial Clubs of America).

 More than 300,000 students and advisors join SkillsUSA annually, organized into more than 17,000 sections and 52 state and territorial associations.
-Combining alumni and lifetime membership, the total number impacted this year is more than 335,000.
+Combining alumni and lifetime membership, the total number reached this year is more than 335,000.
 SkillsUSA has served more than 11.2 million members since its founding in 1965.

 SkillsUSA’s mission is to empower its members to become world-class workers, leaders and responsible American citizens.

-SkillsUSA is an applied method of instruction for preparing America’s high performance workers in public career and technical programs.
+SkillsUSA is an applied method of instruction for preparing America’s high-performance workers in public career and technical programs.
 It provides quality education experiences for students in leadership, teamwork, citizenship and character development.
 It builds and reinforces self-confidence, work attitudes and communications skills.
-It emphasizes total quality at work—high ethical standards, superior work skills, life-long education, and pride in the dignity of work.
+It emphasizes total quality at work — high ethical standards, superior work skills, lifelong education, and pride in the dignity of work.
 SkillsUSA also promotes understanding of the free-enterprise system and involvement in community service.

 In 2013, more than 16,000 teachers and school administrators served as professional SkillsUSA members and advisors.
 More than 600 business, industry and labor sponsors actively support SkillsUSA at the national level through financial aid, in-kind contributions, and involvement of their people in SkillsUSA activities.
 Many more work directly with state associations and local chapters.